personal-vault/pvp/README.md

 ## Licensing and Attribution

-This repository is licensed under the [MIT License].
-You are generally free to reuse or extend upon this code as you see fit; just include the original copy of the license (which is preserved when you "make a template").
-While it's not necessary, we'd love to hear from you if you do use this template, and how we can improve it for future use!
+This repository is licensed under the [AGPL License].

+The documentation software [Just The Docs] is licensed under MIT.
+A copy of the license is available in [docs/just-the-docs/LICENSE]

 The deployment GitHub Actions workflow is heavily based on GitHub's mixed-party [starter workflows].
 A copy of their MIT License is available in [actions/starter-workflows].